 In 2010 the team participated in their first Grand Tours, having been invited to compete in the 2010 Tour de France and the 2010 Giro d’Italia.
 In 2011, the team attained UCI ProTeam status, the most prestigious classification in professional racing.

 2011 was a strong season for BMC Racing, with Cadel Evans winning the Tour de France, Tour of Romandie, and Tirreno-Adriatico.
 Greg Van Avermaet won Stage 6 and the Points Classification of the Tour of Austria and won Paris-Tours and the Tour of Wallonie.
 George Hincapie won Stage 2 of the USA Pro Cycling Challenge.

-For the 2016 season, the team signed Richie Porte.
+In the 2016 season, BMC signed Richie Porte.
 He scored podiums at the Tour Down Under and Paris–Nice to finish 7th in the World Tour individual classification.
 Van Avermaet finished 6th overall in the World Tour after winning the Tirreno–Adriatico and GP de Montréal.

-In the 2018 season, the team won stages of the Vuelta a España, the Tour of California, Tirreno-Adriatico, Tour of California, Tour of Utah, and the Tour Down Under.
+In the 2018 season, the team won stages of the Vuelta a España, the Tour of California, Tirreno-Adriatico, the Tour of Utah, and the Tour Down Under.
 Richie Porte won the Tour de Suisse, while Greg Van Avermaet won the Tour de Yorkshire.

 In July 2018, the team announced that CCC, a Polish shoe retailer, would become the team’s new title sponsor, a move that would expand CCC’s presence in cycling.